-We monitor and campaign for economic and social rights, a category of human rights recognised under international law.
-We hold the UK Government and public authorities to account to make sure that law, policy and practice comply with human rights standards.
-Our work aims to ensure that all people enjoy their economic and social rights in the UK.
+We campaign for economic, social and cultural rights, a category of human rights recognised under international law, holding the UK Government and public authorities to account to make sure that law, policy and practice comply with human rights standards.

 We are part of the Lift the Ban Coalition, a group of over 200 non-profit organisations, think tanks, businesses, trade unions and faith groups, who have come together to call on the UK Government to give people seeking asylum the right to work.

 The right to work is an economic and social right belonging to all people, irrespective of immigration status.

 We campaign for the realisation of the right to an adequate standard of living for each of us in the UK – in particular: